 Someone once told us, “you’re reclaiming lives along with trees”.
 We feel we are giving people the opportunity to reclaim their own lives.
 We strongly believe that everyone, when given the chance, will strive for and often achieve their best.
 When people are believed in and given the opportunity to prove them selves, they can

 do amazing things.
 We have chosen to provide these missing opportunities to some of the most disadvantaged workers, ex-felons coming out of the prison system.
 We have found that many ex-felons have extreme potential and dedication.
 At Urban Ashes we believe it is critical to employ a diverse and dynamic crew, featuring a balanced blend of ex-felons and non ex-felons, ultimately bringing out the best in both.

-Wood - Urban salvaged wood sourced from Southeast Michigan
+Wood - Urban salvaged and de-constructed wood sourced from Southeast Michigan

-Finishes - Hand applied milk pant & a petroleum-free linseed oil
+Finishes - Hand applied milk paint & a petroleum-free linseed oil

 Glass - Manufactured in Michigan